American Airlines Flight 11: Hijacking

-At 8:17:59, flight controllers at Boston Center heard a brief, unknown sound on the radio frequency used by Flight 11 and other nearby flights.
-They did not know where it came from, and they could not be certain, but it possibly sounded like a scream.
-Boston ARTCC made multiple attempts to talk to Flight 11 without reply, and at 08:21, someone in the cockpit stopped transmitting the flight’s Mode-C transponder signal.
-At 8:23 and 8:25, several times, Aircraft Communication Addressing and Reporting System (ACARS) tried to contact the flight.
-One ACARS message read, "Good morning, ATC looking for you on 135.32", the other read, "Please contact Boston Center ASAP.
+At 08:17:59, flight controllers at Boston Center heard a brief, unknown sound on the radio frequency used by Flight 11 and other nearby flights, a noise that was later described as sounding like a scream.
+Boston ARTCC made multiple attempts to talk to Flight 11 without reply.
+The commission believes that the hijackers were in absolute control of the aircraft by 08:20, six minutes after launching their assault.
+The flight's Mode-C transponder signal was then switched off by someone in the cockpit at 08:21.
+At 08:23 and 08:25, Aircraft Communication Addressing and Reporting System (ACARS) tried to contact the flight.
+The first message read, "Good morning, ATC looking for you on 135.32"; the other read, "Please contact Boston Center ASAP.
 They have lost radio contact and your transponder signal."
 Flight 11 did not reply.

 Reports from flight attendants

-According to flight attendants Amy Sweeney and Betty Ong, who contacted American Airlines during the hijacking, the hijackers had stabbed flight attendants Karen Martin and Barbara Arestegui and slashed the throat of passenger Daniel Lewin.
-The hijackers might have used a predetermined signal: when the pilots turned off the Fasten Seatbelt signs.
+According to flight attendants Amy Sweeney and Betty Ong, who contacted American Airlines during the hijacking, the hijackers had stabbed flight attendants Karen Martin and Barbara Arestegui and slashed passenger Daniel Lewin's throat.
 It is unknown how the hijackers gained access to the cockpit; FAA rules at the time required that the doors remain closed and locked during flight.
 Ong said she thought that the hijackers had "jammed their way" in.
+Ong's and Sweeney's calls indicate that all five hijackers barricaded themselves in the cockpit.

-The commission suggested they attacked the flight attendants to get a cockpit key, to force one of them to open the cockpit door, or to lure the captain or first officer out of the cockpit.
-It is believed that one or more of the hijackers, possibly the brothers Wail and Waleed al-Shehri, made the first move, attacking Martin and Arestegui.
-Sweeney said that Martin was badly injured and being given oxygen.
+The commission suggested the hijackers attacked the flight attendants to get a cockpit key, to force one of them to open the cockpit door, or to lure the captain or first officer out of the cockpit.
+It is theorized that Atta initiated the hijacking by giving a signal and that the al-Shehri brothers made the first move by attacking Martin and Arestegui; Sweeney said that Martin was badly injured and being given oxygen.
 Sweeney and Ong said Arestegui's injuries were not as serious.
 Ong said she heard loud arguing after the hijackers entered the cockpit.
 It is believed that the hijackers either killed or incapacitated Ogonowski and McGuinness.
 Sweeney said that one of the hijackers had shown her a device with red and yellow wires that appeared to be a bomb.
-Ong and Sweeney said that the coach passengers did not seem to fully understand the peril, and were under the impression that there was a routine medical emergency in the front section of the plane, and that the other flight attendants were helping passengers and finding medical supplies.
-Ong said Lewin appeared to be dead.
-Sweeney said that Suqami was the one who had attacked Lewin.
-Lewin was seated in 9B, and Suqami sat directly behind him in 10B.
+Ong and Sweeney said that the coach passengers did not seem to fully understand the peril, and were under the impression from the flight attendants that there was a routine medical emergency in the front section of the plane (it is possible that the passengers evacuated from first and business, who witnessed the attack, went along with this in order to prevent the spread of panic) and that the other flight attendants were helping passengers and finding medical supplies.
+Ong said Lewin appeared to be dead, while Sweeney said that al-Suqami had attacked Lewin.
+Lewin was seated in 9B, and al-Suqami sat directly behind him in 10B.